-At the end of the unit you will be assessed by way of one open-book assessment covering Outcomes 1 and 2.
-The assessment may be a written essay of approximately 1,500 words, or could be broken down into a set of structured questions with an overall response of approximately 1,500 words, or an oral presentation of 10-12 minutes, or a poster exhibition with an oral explanation of 10-12 minutes, or another method decided by your centre.
+At the end of the unit you will undertake an assessment which will focus on a moral problem or issue of your choosing.
+You will be given the task/question at an appropriate point in the delivery of the unit.
+The assessment may be a written essay of approximately 2,000 words or a set of structured questions with an expected response of approximately 2,000 words or an oral presentation of 12-15 minutes or a poster exhibition of 12-15 minutes' oral explanation or another method decided by your centre.
 Your centre will inform you of the chosen method, which will be open-book.
-This means that you will be allowed access to materials (eg, text books, notes, VLE).
+You will be allowed access to materials (eg, text books, notes, VLE).